Furniture Workshop with Matt Watterson

 Day 3 features a concluding lecture and a final demonstration before students complete the building phase of their pieces and set them to dry.
 The workshop closes with a group critique session, offering thoughtful discussion and shared learning.
 Participants will also have time for documentation, including photographs of their finished work, and will receive a certificate of completion.

-By the end of this intensive, students walk away with a finished ceramic furniture piece, a deeper understanding of structural ceramic practices, and the confidence to continue exploring large-scale clay work in their own studios.
+By the end of this intensive, students walk away with a ceramic furniture piece, a deeper understanding of structural ceramic practices, and the confidence to continue exploring large-scale clay work in their own studios.

 Location